-Please see our Child Protection & Safeguarding policy and Keeping Children Safe in Education (KCSIE), especially Part 5, for more details.
+Please see our Child Protection & Safeguarding Policy and the Keeping Children Safe in Education (KCSIE) document for more details.

-Behaviour incidents online
+Behaviour incidents online or online bullying

 We take the use of online bullying very seriously.
 The same standards of behaviour expected online as apply offline, and everyone should be treated with kindness, respect and dignity.